UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 ```console
 ssh -L 6009:local.host:6006 username@server.address.com
 ```
-This syntax enables opening a connection to the jump server `username@server.address.com`, and forwarding any connection to port 6009 on the local machine to port 6006 on the server `username@server.address.com`.
+This syntax enables opening a connection to the jump server `username@server.address.com`, and forwarding any connection from port 6009 on the local machine to port 6006 on the server `username@server.address.com`.

-Last the local address `http://localhost:6009/` can be view in a chrome of firefox browser.
+Lastly, the local address `http://localhost:6009/` can be viewed in a Chrome or Firefox browser.

 ```{eval-rst}